openlibhums/memory-alpha/content/support/janeway-styleguide.md

 * End a complete sentence with a period, unless it's a question.
 There are exceptions for working in lists.
 * Try to avoid a URL directly preceding a period.
 Either use a link or rewrite the sentence.
 * When a sentence ends with material inside quotation marks, place the period inside the quotation marks even if the period isn't part of the material inside the quotation marks.
+  * For example:  ... you might say "Fixed typo."
 * If the material inside the quotation marks ends with a question mark or an exclamation point, don't use a period.
+  * For example:  Children always ask "Why?"
 * If the last part of a sentence is contained inside parentheses, put the period after the closing parenthesis.
 * If the parentheses contain a complete sentence, put the period inside the parentheses.
 * Don't use exclamation points in text, except when they're part of a code example.